 This pillowcase pattern is super easy to make and I love how the pocket is inside the pillowcase hem.
 And French seams means no fraying in the washing machine.
 That’s sweet dreams for us both!

-Supplies for making a pillowcase with pocket and French seams (this pattern makes a standard-sized pillowcase):
+Supplies for making a pillowcase with a secret pocket plus French seams (this pattern makes a standard-sized pillowcase):

 - Kathy’s free pillowcase pocket pattern (PDF)